ponylang/pony-tutorial/docs/expressions/methods.md

 	var b: Foo = Foo.from_int(3)
 ```

 Functions are always called on an object.
-Again just specify the object, followed by a dot followed, by the name of the function to call.
-If the object to call on is omitted then the current object used (i.e. `this`).
+Again just specify the object, followed by a dot, followed by the name of the function to call.
+If the object to call on is omitted then the current object is used (i.e. `this`).

 ```pony
 class Foo
   var _x: U32

   new create() =>
 	_x = 0